javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

 Now it's more verbose, but every option is there for a reason.

-By default traefik only opens its **http port (80)** if we want to allow both, **http/https** we need to be more specific:
+By default traefik only opens the **http port (80)** if we want to allow both, **http/https**, we need to be more specific:

 <pre class="sh_diff">
 +      - "--entrypoints.http.address=:80"
 +      - "--entrypoints.https.address=:443"
 </pre>

-Then we need to select which *certification resolver* we're going to use, on this case, Let's encrypt, we tell that to traefik by filling the acme fields.
+We also need to select which *certification resolver*  we're going to use, on this case, Let's encrypt, we specify that by filling the acme fields.
 **acme.email** can be any personal/bussiness email. **acme.storage** is where
 our ssl certificates will be saved, it does **need to exists but can be empty**, if that is the case, traefik will override it with valid certs.